ariasemis/ariasemis.github.io/_posts/2020-09-23-github-profile.md

 Images are allowed though, and with [svg-term][] I could render the entire session to an animated SVG.
 And yeah it ends up being quite heavy, but at least you can zoom in without loss of quality.

+_**Update**: I just found out that Chrome isn't that good at rendering SVGs, so if you want to see it properly I recommend you use firefox._

 ## Self-update

 Another problem is that the data I'm querying will change over time, but I don't want to have to update this manually.